zsiegel92/localhost-http-redirect/README.md

 # Localhost HTTPS to HTTP

-A simple Chrome extension that automatically redirects `https://localhost:...` to `http://localhost:...` when SSL errors occur.
+A simple Chrome extension that automatically redirects `https://localhost:3000/api/auth/callback` to `http://localhost:3000/api/auth/callback` when SSL errors occur.

 ## Why?

-Sometimes local development servers don't have valid SSL certificates, causing Chrome to show `ERR_SSL_PROTOCOL_ERROR`.
+OAuth callbacks sometimes redirect to `https://localhost:3000/api/auth/callback`, but local dev servers typically don't have valid SSL certificates.
+Chrome shows `ERR_SSL_PROTOCOL_ERROR` and the callback fails.
 This extension detects that error and redirects to HTTP automatically.

 ## Install